Home » Recipes » Appetizers & Snacks » Baked BBQ Honey Wings

 Description

-These crispy Baked BBQ Honey Wings are a sweet and spicy dream come true.
-They’re rubbed with a smoky spice blend and smothered in a homemade honey barbecue sauce infused with sriracha.
+These crispy baked BBQ chicken wings are rubbed with a sweet and smoky spice blend and smothered in a homemade honey barbecue sauce infused with sriracha.

 Ingredients